 This report discusses barriers to integrating behavioral health in the ED; presents the results of a literature scan of existing models to address behavioral health needs in the ED and in communities; and identifies five drivers (emerging from six key themes from existing approaches) that form the building blocks of a theory of change for making improvements in this area.

-IHI is partnering with Well Being Trust on the 18-month initiative,
+From March 2018 to August 2019, IHI partnered with Well Being Trust on the 18-month initiative,

 Integrating Behavioral Health in the Emergency Department and Upstream Learning Community.